Why Petting Cubs Leads to Abuse

 Changes in values in our society do not happen suddenly.
 It took decades of educating and changing people’s minds before women finally got the right to vote, something we take for granted today.
 A similar progression occurred in the area of civil rights.
 The same shift is taking place at an accelerating rate with respect to our society’s view of private ownership of big cats.

 Compelling evidence of this is found in the trend in state laws.
-Just since 2005, eight more states have banned private ownership of big cats, generally recognizing that such ownership is dangerous to people and results in the animals being kept in deplorable conditions.
+Just since 2005, nine more states have banned private ownership of big cats, generally recognizing that such ownership is dangerous to people and results in the animals being kept in deplorable conditions.

 Many people innocently support the abuse by patronizing the cub displays.
 The cubs are adorable, and the exhibitors are skilled at telling their lies.
 But, increasingly numbers of people are aware of the issues presented in this fact sheet, or on their own simply see the displays and find them repellant.
 As the number of people of people who find such displays objectionable grows, venues like malls increasingly make a negative impression on patrons in a way they cannot necessarily measure.
 Venues like Petsmart stores, Alton Square Mall in Alton, IL, and Metro North Mall in Kansas City, MO have led by banning exotic animal displays.